Top 10 Powerful but Inexpensive Magic: The Gathering Cards

 Worn Powerstone is a colorless artifact, meaning any deck's mana can wield it, and it taps to provide two colorless mana.
 That said, it'll enter the battlefield tapped, so you'll usually have to wait a turn to unleash its effect.
 However, savvy players might note Powerstone's inferiority to Sol Ring, which does the same thing but costs less mana and doesn't enter tapped.
 A good point, but note that Sol Ring is often banned in several formats—and grabbing one can cost over a hundred dollars.

 Thus, I often use the more-legal and cheaper Powerstone to offer non-green builds a healthy dose of mana ramp, letting them play their biggest spells far sooner than they normally could.
-The best deal on Amazon currently offers Powerstone for less than two bucks
+You can often grab the.
+Powerstone for less than five dollars

 A blue entry (Islands are the lands for you), the aptly-named Counterspell is perhaps the simplest counter in the game.
 Whenever an opponent casts any spell, for just two mana, this instant-speed card will negate that spell, essentially preventing it from ever activating regardless of how much mana was spent to play it.
 You're down two mana, but your opponent may be down four or more.